Hot perturbative QCD in a very strong magnetic background: Results

 \section{Results}

-We can now discuss our perturbative results for the pressure, chiral condensate and strange quark number susceptibility to next-to-leading order for very large magnetic fields.
+We can now discuss our perturbative results for the pressure, chiral condensate and strange quark number susceptibility to 2L for very large magnetic fields.
 We show results for the different running schemes discussed in the literature, and compare them to what has been obtained recently on the lattice.